dustinkirkland/ssh-import-id/README.md

 Credits
 -------

-This project is based on ssh-import-id by Dustin Kirkland and Scott Moser.
+This project is authored and maintained by Dustin Kirkland, Scott Moser, and Casey Marshall.